 Call the Public Works Department at 815-467-0853 or 815-467-6644.
 Damaged mailboxes will be repaired and/or replaced.
 If the post is damaged, the Village will issue a $50 reimbursement and the homeowner is responsible for the re-installation.
 Temporary mailboxes are furnished if the mailbox is damaged beyond use.

 Call the Public Works Department at 815-467-6644 to report the problem.
 Sidewalks that present a trip hazard will be programmed for replacement.

-Village Ordinance allows odd-number residences to water on odd-numbered days and even-numbered residences on even-numbered days year-round.
+Village ordinance allows watering between the hours of 6-9 a.m. and 6-9 p.m. on even-numbered days for residences with even-numbered addresses, and on odd-numbered days for residences with odd-numbered addresses.
 Newly installed sod may be watered daily for the first seven days for up to six hours per day.
 After seven days, the normal watering restrictions per Village Ordinance will apply.
 This excludes sod installed in July and August (odd-even restrictions will apply).

 No, Village Ordinance does not allow a reduction of the sewer bill for water used for irrigation.

 Hydrant flushing is usually performed in the fall of each year.
 Signs are placed at entrances to subdivisions before flushing.
 Customers may want to delay laundering clothing until the lines are clear.